 3GPP TS 22.261 [2] specifies the requirements for satellite backhauling i.e. that the 5G system shall support a mechanism to determine suitable QoS parameters for traffic over a satellite backhaul, based e.g., on the latency and bandwidth of the specific backhaul.

-3GPP TS 22.261 [2] specifies the requirement that the 5G system shall be able to support mechanisms to differentiate charging information for traffic carried over satellite backhaul.The above listed requirement are focused on usage of a single satellite orbit.
-The cases of possible simultaneous usage of multi-orbit satellite connectivity is not explicitly considered.
+3GPP TS 22.261 [2] specifies the requirement that the 5G system shall be able to support mechanisms to differentiate charging information for traffic carried over satellite backhaul.

+3GPP TS 22.261 [2] specifies the requirement that the 5G system shall be able to support mobile base station relays using 3GPP satellite NG-RAN (NR satellite access).

+3GPP TS 22.261 [2] specifies the requirement that the 5G system shall be able to support mobile base station relays accessing to 5GC via NR satellite access and NR terrestrial access simultaneously.

+The above listed requirement are focused on usage of a single satellite orbit.
+The cases of possible simultaneous usage of multi-orbit satellite connectivity are not explicitly considered.

 5.20.6 Potential New Requirements needed to support the use case

-[PR 5.20.6-001] The 5G system using multi orbit satellite network for backhauling shall be able to take into account the respective capabilities (e.g., latency, data rate) and availability of the different satellite access (e.g., over GEO, MEO, LEO) to map the backhaul traffic with a given aggregated QoS.
+[PR 5.20.6-001] The 5G system with satellite access supporting simultaneous connectivity over multiple satellite orbits shall be able to take into account the respective capabilities (e.g., latency, data rate) and availability of the multi-orbit satellite accesses (e.g., over GEO, MEO, LEO) to provision required aggregated QoS for traffic relayed via a mobile base station relay.

-[PR 5.20.6-002] The 5G system shall be able to collect and distinguish charging information related to backhaul traffic over different orbits of the satellite network.
+[PR 5.20.6-002] The 5G system with satellite access supporting simultaneous connectivity over multiple satellite orbits shall be able to collect and distinguish charging information related to the multi-orbit satellite access traffic carried via a mobile base station relay. .

+Editor’s NOTE: whether the use of simultaneous connectivity to multiple orbit satellite for MBSR is within the scope of the FS_5GSAT_Ph4 is FFS.